7. Managing KC Components¶

 log_method

-How to log the messages. file sends the messages to a file.
-On Linux systems, syslog sends the messages to the default maillog through syslog.
+sends the messages to a file.
+On Linux systems, syslog

 log_file

-When the log_method is set to file, this is the variable that defines the name of file.
+, this is the variable that defines the name of file.
 The server needs write access to the directory and file.

 log_level

 Increase the level of messages that will be logged.
-Level 6 is the highest level.
+Level 6

 log_timestamp

-1 or 0; This will enable or disable a timestamp, when using a file as the log method.
+; This will enable or disable a timestamp, when using a file as the log method.

-Logging of other services than kopano-server are configured in a same manner as the server.
+are configured in a same manner as the server.

 7.3.
-Security logging
+Security logging¶

 Based on thie extended security logging auditing can be done on the kopano-server.
 This logging will contain startup messages, user authentications and access actions on delegate stores.

 7.3.1.
-Logging items
+Logging items¶

 7.3.1.1.
-Startup
+Startup¶

 When the server is (re)started, the following message will be printed in the security log: